bdastur/notes/aws/readme.md

   * Number of nodes in the cluster
   * Version of Hadoop to run
   * Additional tools or applications like Hive, Pig, Spark or Presto.
+* You can use EMR with a customized version of hive with connectivity to DynamoDB to perform operations on data stored in DynamoDB.

 * Storage types when using EMR:
 **Hadoop Distributed File System (HDFS)**